ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

   * module_utils
   * contrib/inventory script

-* It is NOT needed forL
+* It is NOT needed for:

   * Unit tests
   * Integration tests